how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

 ### HTTP triggers

-Cloud Functions enables us to the Express framework for Node.js to handle HTTP calls.
+Cloud Functions enables us to use the Express framework for Node.js to handle HTTP calls.

 We can mount an entire Express app to a Cloud Functions endpoint, or we can attach a single Express request handler to each Cloud Function endpoint.
 It's quite flexible and enables us to create any kind of HTTP-based API that we could ever need.